 Trump Press Conference On Labor Secretary And Russia, Annotated

-President Trump began his press conference Thursday afternoon announcing his new nominee for labor secretary, R. Alexander Acosta.
-He went on to answer questions and discussed a range of topics, including the recent resignation of Michael Flynn as national security adviser and U.S. relations with Russia.
-He also said there would be a new executive action coming next week related to his embattled travel ban.
+President Trump began his press conference Thursday afternoon naming his new nominee for labor secretary, R. Alexander Acosta.
+He also announced his decision to issue a new executive action while his travel ban is held up in court.

+He continued his recent criticism of leaks from the White House about contact between Trump advisers and Russia.
+The president said "nobody that I know of" on his staff was in contact with Russia during the campaign.
+He also said he did not direct Michael Flynn, who resigned as national security adviser this week, to discuss U.S. sanctions during a pre-inauguration phone call with Russia's U.S. ambassador.

+Trump also touted new approval numbers — citing one in his favor and leaving out a number of other polls that how him with a lower rating — and claimed to have "inherited a mess" in regards to the economy, though unemployment figures contradict that claim.

 Journalists across NPR have annotated his remarks.